Welcome to today's edition of the Rush 24-7 podcast.

 Doesn't work that way, not before the mission is completed.

-You know, she had interesting interesting things she said here.
+You know, interesting things she said here.

-Uh think we should be redeploying troops now on a schedule set by the generals.
+I think we should be redeploying troops now on a schedule set by the generals.

 Isn't that what the Democrats are trying to do in the Senate?

-Isn't it Jean-Francois Carrie who served in Vietnam and the Democrats in the Senate trying to set troop movements?
+Isn't it Jean-François Carrie, who served in Vietnam and the Democrats in the Senate trying to set troop movements?

 Isn't it now the same Vietnam syndrome?